Remove the Background from a Picture in PowerPoint without Cropping

 Remove Background appears on the Picture Tools Format or Picture Format tab in the Ribbon:

-- Select an image with the background with you want to remove.
+- Select a picture with the background you want to remove.

 - Click the Picture Tools Format or Picture Format tab in the Ribbon.

 - In the Adjust group, click Remove Background.
 The image changes color and a Background Removal tab appears in the Ribbon.
 In PowerPoint 2010 and 2013, marquee lines appear around part of the image.
 In 2016 and later versions, PowerPoint will try to detect the primary part of the image automatically.